rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/4-explore-ai-solutions.md

 As a team:

-- Review the three summary bullets and solution from Researcher
+- Review the three summary bullets and the solution from Researcher, as well as any other solution ideas your team developed during your discussion.
 - React to its recommendation — do you agree, or would you choose differently?
 - Capture **two or three final approach options**, marking the one you’ll carry forward